Oriflame/EFCoreMultitenantSample/README.md

 There is a clear separation of tenant data.

 ### Single database - tenant column separation
 Customers share a single database and tables.
-Data in tables usually has a special column `TenantId` which serves as tenant identifier and is used for tenant data filtering.
+Data in tables usually have a special column `TenantId` which serves as tenant identifier and is used for tenant data filtering.

 Example of a `Customer` table: